 Fort Lewis College is assisting the M&R Team in conducting a number of monitoring efforts on the Dolores River.
 This group secured a WSRF Grant in 2020 for \$165,617 for a 5-year project (DRAMS).
-In addition, in 2023 Fort Lewis College applied for WSR funding on behalf of the group for \$73,565.04 for a 2-yr project for: 1) M&R Team coordination 2) covering increased costs for monitoring and additional hydraulic modeling 3) PIT tag analysis of native fish migration patterns.
-That proposal was approved and work on all tasks has been started.
-An invoice for the work conducted to date is expected before the end of the fiscal year.
-High flow conditions in 2023 resulted in enhanced monitoring efforts and some work was delayed until 2024.
+In addition, in 2023 Fort Lewis College applied for Wild and Scenic funding on behalf of the group for \$73,565.04 for a 2-yr project for: 1) M&R Team coordination 2) covering increased costs for monitoring and additional hydraulic modeling 3) PIT tag analysis of native fish migration patterns.
+That proposal was approved and this work is nearing completion.
+The M&R Team has met twice this year to consider whether additional work is necessary and what type of research questions would be most beneficial given the limited water available to the system.
+At this time no additional funding requests have been submitted but the group may seek additional Wild and Scenic funding later this year.